-San Francisco Mayor London Breed, leader of a city so under siege by crime that residents there have taken to leaving their car doors unlocked and their trunks wide open when parking on the streets so that criminals can see there is nothing to steal in the car.
+San Francisco Mayor London Breed, head of a city so under siege by crime that residents there have taken to leaving their car doors unlocked and their trunks wide open when parking on the streets so that criminals can see there is nothing to steal in the car.
 (It saves on broken windows and other smash-n-grab damage.)

 “It is time that the reign of criminals who are destroying our city come to an end,” Breed now says.
 “And it comes to an end when we take the steps to be more aggressive with law enforcement and less tolerant of all the bullsh*t that has destroyed our city.”

 Also talking tough is Gov. Gavin Newsom.
-He’s a former mayor of San Francisco and author of much of the “bullsh*t” tolerance that Breed suggests is ruining the city.
+He’s a former mayor of San Francisco and author of much of the “bullsh*t” faux tolerance that Breed suggests is ruining the city.

 Last week he announced a $300 million funding plan to boost police efforts to combat retail theft.

 The mayor and the governor know the tide is turning on crime.
 They each get a brownie point for at least recognizing that.
-But nothing is going to change until one stupid idea is dumped: Misguided bail reform laws that fail to keep people in custody who really need to be culled from the herd until justice is served.
+But nothing is going to change until one stupid idea gets dumped: Misguided bail reform laws that fail to keep people in custody who really need to be culled from the herd until justice is served.

 Then in September a woman in Sacramento was raped and killed in her home.
 Her two dogs were also killed.
 Her home was set on fire.